kdave/btrfs-progs/Documentation/ch-scrub-intro.rst

    structural damage in the filesystem.
 It really only checks checksums of data and tree blocks, it doesn't ensure the content of tree blocks is valid and consistent.
-There's some validation performed when metadata blocks are read from disk but it's not extensive and cannot substitute full *btrfs check* run.
+There's some validation performed when metadata blocks are read from disk but it's not extensive and cannot substitute full :command:`btrfs check` run.

 The user is supposed to run it manually or via a periodic system service.
 The